lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/LiveEngage and Web Messaging Factsheet.md

 * **History does not need to be re-written** - Conversation history shows previous conversations and content.

-** Learn how to set-up, implement and get maximum value from LiveEngage and web messaging in our full guide: [LiveEngage & web Messaging Factsheet](http://info.liveperson.com/rs/501-BLE-979/images/WebMessaging_Factsheet.pdf).**
+<div class="bestpractice">Learn how to set-up, implement and gain maximum value from LiveEngage and Facebook Messenger in our full guide: <a href="http://info.liveperson.com/rs/501-BLE-979/images/Facebook_Messenger_Factsheet.pdf">LiveEngage and Facebook Messenger Factsheet</a>.</div>